Mohammed-ElDesouky/GEPD-data-workflow-guide/README.md

 ## **[Step 1]: Cloning the GitHub folder to your local device**

-The raw data is downloaded from the survey solution and is saved on OneDrive; inside the respective country folder.
-These folders are added to GitHub as repositories to facilitate country collaboration and version control.
+The raw data is downloaded from Survey Solution and is saved on OneDrive inside the respective country folder.
+These folders are synced with GitHub to facilitate collaboration and version control.

 Inside each country’s folder/repository, the data workflow is organized across four sub-folders: